getnamingo/registry/README.md

 ## Acknowledgements

-Special thanks to XPanel Ltd for their inspirational work on XPanel Registry.
+Special thanks to **XPanel Ltd** for their inspirational work on [XPanel Registry](https://github.com/XPanel/epp).

+Additionally, we extend our gratitude to:
+- **ChatGPT** for invaluable assistance with code and text writing.
+- [Slim Framework 4 Starter App](https://github.com/hezecom/slim-starter) which served as the foundation for our control panel.

 ## Licensing